Evangelos Venizelos

-Evangelos Venizelos (Ευάγγελος Βενιζέλος, [eˈvaɲɟeloz veniˈzelos]; born 1 January 1957) is a Greek academic and politician who was Deputy Prime Minister of Greece and Minister for Foreign Affairs from 25 June 2013 to 27 January 2015.
-Previously, he was Deputy Prime Minister and Minister for Finance of Greece from 17 June 2011 to 21 March 2012.
+Evangelos Venizelos (Ευάγγελος Βενιζέλος, [eˈvaɲɟeloz veniˈzelos]; born 1 January 1957) is a Greek academic and retired politician who served as Deputy Prime Minister of Greece from 2011 to 2015, as well as Minister for Foreign Affairs from 25 June 2013 to 27 January 2015 and Minister for Finance of Greece from 17 June 2011 to 21 March 2012.
 He was a member of the Hellenic Parliament for the Panhellenic Socialist Movement (PASOK) for the first electoral district of Thessaloniki.
 He is a Professor of Constitutional Law at the Law School of the Aristotle University of Thessaloniki.

 On 18 March 2012, Venizelos was elected unopposed to replace George Papandreou as PASOK president and led the party in the May 2012 general election as well as the June 2012 general election.

 Early life and education

 Evangelos Venizelos was born in Thessaloniki on 1 January 1957.
 He is unrelated to his famous namesake, Eleftherios Venizelos.
 He is married to Lila A. Bakatselou and has a daughter.
 He was an undergraduate at the Aristotle University of Thessaloniki from 1974 through 1978 and completed postgraduate studies at Panthéon-Assas University in France.
 In 1980, he received his PhD in Law from the Aristotle University of Thessaloniki.

 Besides his mother tongue, Greek, he speaks French and English.